-How can information technology help you increase revenue?
+How can technology like the Vertify software help you increase revenue?
+Would your business benefit from IT support?
 Recently I asked leaders of our top agencies how they increase business.
 In my October article, “Three Simple Steps that Could Increase Your Revenue,” I explained why focus, education, and relationships ranked high on these leaders’ lists of best practices.
 Here’s a look at how they use IT to boost sales.

 Prospecting and training

 “Life’s changed.
 Most people won’t spend time reading books anymore,” explains Dan Rust, Financial Strategies Group.
 “We have to get our messages out faster and make them understandable in minutes.
 That’s why having a website is now essential,” he concludes.
 “It can help educate consumers and assist in recruiting and training new agents, especially if you include videos and podcasts.
 Then when producers contact prospective clients, they’re more prepared to speak with them because the prospects are more informed.”